henryk-madrawski/ashes-feed-my-revenge/README.md

-# ashes-feed-my-revenge
+# This is a Ren'Py fanfic game "Ashes Feed my Revenge"

-# this is my project of a fanfic game
+# There's no built-in distributions, you'll have to run the files with pre-installed Ren'Py the game editor.

-# I've added pale-enchantress for collab
+# Project created and maintained by Julia Mądrawska.